 Choosing the Next Safari

 Africa is vast, varied and endlessly rewarding.
 These destinations are simply examples of places that offer something different for travellers who already know the continent well.
-Many others could just as easily make the list!
+It is not a definitive list!

 The next safari is less about where you go, and more about how deeply you choose to travel.